-From the western tunnel entrance, the tunnels will pass under Moonee Ponds Creek and CityLink before connecting to the new underground station at Arden.
+From the western tunnel entrance, the tunnels will pass under Moonee Ponds Creek and CityLink before connecting to the new North Melbourne Station.

 The final technical solution for the western tunnel entrance will be determined through detailed design by the appointed Rail Infrastructure Alliance contractor, anticipated to be mid-late 2018.

 How will the western tunnel entrance be built?

 The western tunnel entrance will involve construction works on Childers Street to build a retaining wall to support the embankment on the northern side of the rail corridor, which is to be widened to accommodate the new Metro Tunnel tracks.

 A 'decline structure,' or descending tracks, will be built so trains can enter the new Metro Tunnel.
 The decline structure and tunnel entrance are proposed to be built via a 'cut and cover' method, which will see them excavated from the top down and the surface then reinstated over the top of the tunnels.
 A tunnel boring machine (TBM) retrieval box will also be built on Childers Street to support tunnelling works.
 To enable construction activities, a support site on Hobsons Road is also proposed.